 Schema does not flush the history tables.
 Events already

-until displaced by newer events.
-If you disable instruments,
+displaced by newer events.
+If you disable instruments, you might

-you might need to wait a while before events for them are
+need to wait a while before events for them are displaced by

 TRUNCATE TABLE to empty the

-truncate the summary tables.
-Generally, the effect is to reset
+the summary tables.
+Generally, the effect is to reset the

-remove rows.
-This enables you to clear collected values and
+rows.
+This enables you to clear collected values and restart

-restart aggregation.
-That might be useful, for example, after
+aggregation.
+That might be useful, for example, after you have

-you have made a runtime configuration change.
-Exceptions to
+made a runtime configuration change.
+Exceptions to this